cogdog/splotbox/README.md

 * Loom screencasts
 * Vocaroo audio

-And in this new version, we are offering a third, cool option:
+And another exciting option:

-* record audio directly!
+* record audio directly! (still does not work on iOS devices, blame Apple)

 Media can also be added by any direct URL to audio in mp3, ogg, or m4a formats or  jpg, png, or gif images.
 Site owners can also enable an upload button for image and sound files in mp3, ogg, or m4a (audi0) or jpg, png, gif (image) as well as a using a built in audio recorder.

 ![](images/media-method.gif)

+Other features that can be activated in SPLOTbox are to provide entry fields for (and require or not), descriptions, a credit source name and a selection of reuse licenses.

+SPLOTbox is a huge improvement and enhancement of the first generation [TRU Sounder SPLOT](https://github.com/cogdog/splot-sounder).
+For blogged history, see  [CogDogBlog for posts about SPLOTbox](https://cogdogblog.com/tag/splotbox/).

+### About Audio recording

 Because of the underlying device recording code (using WebRTC) a user must grant access to the site to use the microphone; **this in turn can only be done on a site running under SSL**.
 This requires activating / setting up an SSL certificate with your web host and activating a plugin such as [Really Simple SSL](https://en-ca.wordpress.org/plugins/really-simple-ssl/) to redirect requests from `http` to `https`.

 ![](images/splot-recorder.gif)

 After clicking the microphone icon, if you do not see a dialog box asking to grant access to the microphone or do not see the recording controls, verify that the address of the web page for the form starts with `https`.

-Other features that can be activated in SPLOTbox are to provide entry fields for (and require or not), descriptions, a credit source name and a selection of reuse licenses.

-SPLOTbox is a huge improvement and enhancement of the first generation [TRU Sounder SPLOT](https://github.com/cogdog/splot-sounder).
-For blogged history, see  [CogDogBlog for posts about SPLOTbox](https://cogdogblog.com/tag/splotbox/).

 ## How to SPLOTbox in 60 Seconds